-KUKA Roboter GmbH is regarded as one of the world's leading suppliers of industrial robots.
+KUKA Roboter GmbH is considered one of the world’s leading suppliers of industrial robots.
 Its core competencies lie in the development and production of industrial robots, controllers and software.
-When manufacturing robots, KUKA relies on the cooperation between man and machine.
-And support from eepos aluminum crane systems.
+In the production of its robots, KUKA relies on cooperation between humans and machines.
+And on the support of eepos aluminium crane systems.

 The orange KUKA robots are regarded as a very efficient and powerful solution within a production line.
-They enable recurring tasks to be performed quickly and precisely at a consistently high level of quality.
-It goes without saying, therefore, that KUKA uses all the resources at its Augsburg headquarters to set up its own production line and also uses its own solutions for its own production.
+Because with them, recurring tasks can be carried out quickly and precisely at a consistently high level of quality.
+So it goes without saying that KUKA at its Augsburg headquarters is drawing on its full resources when setting up its own production line and is also using its own solutions for its own production.

-KUKA employees work at ergonomically optimized workplaces with the eepos one crane systems in several stations where the screws are screwed.
-Edmund Bahr explains the decision in favor of this partial automation: "We have an unbelievable variety of variants for our robots and, in addition, continuous improvements in the product lines, so that we have decided to make conscious use of our employees and their flexibility here.
-The screwdrivers are suspended from the eepos cranes for better ergonomics and safety.
-Otherwise, we would also have had to automate the screw feed.
-It's simply not worth it."
-With regard to the digital connection to the cloud-based software platform KUKA Connect, Bahr adds: "The robots and screwdriver controllers fulfill everything that is imagined under Industrial 4.0.
+In several stations where screwdriving takes place, KUKA employees work at ergonomically optimised workstations with the eepos one crane systems.
+Edmund Bahr explains the decision for this partial automation: “We have an unbelievable number of variants in our robots and, in addition, the constant improvements in the product lines, so we decided to deliberately use our employees here and make use of their flexibility.
+The screwdrivers are suspended from the eepos crane systems for better ergonomics and safety.
+Otherwise we would also have had to automate the screw feed.
+It’s just not worth it.”
+When it comes to the digital connection to the cloud-based software platform KUKA Connect, Bahr adds: “The robots and screwdriver controllers fulfil everything you would imagine under Indutrie 4.0.
 They receive their orders via the internal system and are self-registering with quality control, logging and acknowledgement.
-This means that the relevant information for each assembly step and the equipment used is always completely available in the KUKA cloud."
+This means that we have the relevant information for every assembly step and the equipment used completely available in the KUKA cloud at all times.”

 Assembly with eepos cranes and KUKA lightweight robots

 Overall, the main line at the automation expert was set up according to two principles: